cainmagi/MDNC/docs/apis/data/h5py/H5CParser.md

     At least one keyword requires to be given in `keywords_sequence` or `keyword_single`.
 In some cases, we need to use both kinds of keywords.
 For example, the input could be a sequence, and the label may be a scalar.

 ??? tip
-    The minimal requirement for the argument `preprocfunc` is to be a function, or implemented with the `__call__()` method.
+    The minimal requirement for the argument `preprocfunc` is to be a function, or implemented with the `#!py __call__()` method.
 This function accepts all input mini-batch variables formatted as `#!py np.ndarray`, and returns the pre-processed results.
 The returned varaible number could be different from the input variable number.
 In some cases, you could use the provided pre-processors in the `mdnc.data.preprocs` module.
 The processors in these module support our Broadcasting Pre- and Post- Processor Protocol.
 For example:

     !!! example
         === "No args"